AdedapoOG/Detection-Lab/README.md

 ## Objective

-The Detection Lab project aimed to identify and analyze vulnerabilities on Metasploitable 2, a deliberately vulnerable system, using tools like Nmap, Nikto, and MySQL client
+This project involves analyzing vulnerabilities on Metasploitable 2, a deliberately vulnerable virtual machine designed for testing and learning.
+The objective is to identify security flaws, assess their impact, and propose actionable mitigation strategies.
+This portfolio demonstrates proficiency in vulnerability scanning, service enumeration, and security best practices.

 ### Skills Learned